-If you haven’t purchased a trampoline yet, and intend to check it, it’s of high necessity to check your Homeowners insurance policy to know whether Trampoline is being covered.
+If you haven’t purchased a trampoline yet, and intend to, it’s of high necessity to check your Homeowners insurance policy to know whether Trampoline is being covered.

 Nevertheless, if you have purchased it already, you might decide not to discuss it with your agent.
 It’s entirely possible; they won’t come across it or even notice you have it in your household.
 However, bear in mind that you will be responsible for any damages that occur.